 Euphonium I - Euphonium II

 Most of the music we play comes from Carols For a Merry TubaChristmas.
 Books for tuba and euphonium are available from The Harvey Phillips Foundation.
 Copies will also be available for purchase on-site.
-Be sure to get a copy for yourself!Supplemental music we'll be using this year:
+Be sure to get a copy for yourself!We play additional music that's not in the TubaChristmas book.
+Those parts will be linked shortly. • Baritone 1 (TC)

 TubaChristmas was conceived in 1974 by Harvey Phillips (pictured above) as a tribute to his teacher and mentor, William J. Bell, who was born on Christmas Day, 1902.
 Through the legendary William J. Bell, we reflect on our heritage and honor all great artists and teachers whose legacies have given us high performance standards, well structured pedagogy, professional integrity, personal values, and a camaraderie envied by all other instrumentalists.The first TubaChristmas was conducted by Paul Lavalle in New York City's Rockefeller Plaza Ice Rink on Sunday, December 22, 1974.
 Traditional Christmas music performed at the first TubaChristmas was arranged by American composer Alec Wilder who ironically died on Christmas Eve, 1980.
 Wilder composed many solo and ensemble compositions for tuba and euphonium.
 He was a loyal supporter of every effort to improve the literature and public image of our chosen instruments.Through Alec Wilder we express our respect and gratitude to all composers who continue to embrace our instruments with their compositions and contribute to the ever growing solo and ensemble repertoire for tuba and euphonium!